-- (e) Review aggregate quality performance data and make recommendations for quality improvement; - (f) Review quality parameters and indicators recommended by departments, Care Management and/or Banner; - (g) Account to the Board for the quality and efficiency of medical care provided to patients in the Medical Center, including a summary of specific findings, actions, and results and including an assessment of the quality of services rendered pursuant to contract; and for the other responsibilities delegated by the Board to the Staff; - (h) Represent the views of the Medical Staff to the Board and make recommendations to the CEO and to the Board on Medical Center medico-administrative matters; - (i) Review the qualifications, credentials, performance, delineation of privileges and professional competence and character of Medical Staff applicants and members and make recommendations to the Board regarding such matters; - (j) Review quality issues regarding contracted services and make recommendations to the CEO as necessary. - (k) Take reasonable steps to ensure professionally ethical conduct and competent clinical performance on the part of staff members; - (I) Designate such committees as may be appropriate to assist in carrying out the duties and responsibilities of the Medical Staff and provide consultation to the Chief of Staff in the appointment of members to such committees; and - (m) Assist in obtaining and maintaining regulatory compliance of the Medical Center. - (n) Review and act on information derived from Risk Management, incident reports, and trend analysis, concurrent and retrospective, to effectively maintain a safe patient environment and reduce liability; - (o) Make recommendations to the Medical Staff for the approval of, use of, and material changes in format of the medical record; - (p) Declare a medical record complete for purposes of filing after reasonable attempts to contact the responsible physician have failed. - (q) Provide oversight for the Utilization Review process, including review and approval of the annual Utilization Review Plan. - (r) Act on behalf of the organized medical staff.
+- (a) Act on all matters of Medical Staff business, except for the election or removal of general staff officers and for the approval of Medical Staff Bylaws.
+The Medical Executive Committee may act on behalf of the Medical Staff between meetings of the Medical Staff within the scope of its authority as set forth herein; - (b) Receive and act upon reports and recommendations from Medical Staff departments and committees, and other assigned activity groups; - (c) Make recommendations to the Board of Directors regarding the organized medical staff structure, and the process used to review credentials and delineate privileges; - (d) Coordinate and implement the professional and organizational activities and policies of the Medical Staff, including but not limited to the review of department and committee policies and procedures, the review of department and committee reports, the determination of dues and assessments of members; responsibility for the investment and expenditure of Medical Staff funds which shall be exclusively for purposes permitted by the IRS and consistent with the responsibilities of the Medical Staff. - (e) Review aggregate quality performance data and make recommendations for quality improvement; - (f) Review quality parameters and indicators recommended by departments, Care Management and/or Banner; - (g) Account to the Board for the quality and efficiency of medical care provided to patients in the Medical Center, including a summary of specific findings, actions, and results and including an assessment of the quality of services rendered pursuant to contract; and for the other responsibilities delegated by the Board to the Staff; - (h) Represent the views of the Medical Staff to the Board and make recommendations to the CEO and to the Board on Medical Center medico-administrative matters; - Review the qualifications, credentials, performance, delineation of privileges and professional competence and character of Medical Staff applicants and members and make recommendations to the Board regarding such matters; - (j) Review and make recommendations to the CEO about the quality of care issues raised by any proposed decision to enter into or transfer an exclusive contract; - (k) Review quality issues raised by contracted services as required by The Joint Commission, including establishing expectations for the performance of the contracted service; communicating the expectations to the provider of contracted services; evaluating the performance of the contracted services in relation to the expectations; taking steps to improve ongoing patient care when contracted services do not meet expectations; and ensuring that ongoing patient care is not disrupted when contractual agreements are altered or terminated. - (I) Take reasonable steps to ensure professionally ethical conduct and competent clinical performance on the part of staff members; - (m) Designate such committees as may be appropriate to assist in carrying out the duties and responsibilities of the Medical Staff and provide consultation to the Chief of Staff in the appointment of members to such committees; and - (n) Assist in obtaining and maintaining accreditation of the Medical Center. - (o) Review and act on information derived from Risk Management, incident reports, and trend analysis, concurrent and retrospective, to effectively maintain a safe patient environment and reduce liability; - (p) Make recommendations to the Medical Staff for the approval of, use of, and material changes in format of the medical record;

+- (q) Provide oversight for the Utilization Review process, including review and approval of the annual Utilization Review Plan. - (r) Act on behalf of the organized medical staff.